MicrosoftDocs/win32/desktop-src/direct3darticles/directx-warp.md

 WARP contains the following two high-speed, real-time compilers:

 -   The high-level intermediate language compiler that converts HLSL bytecode and the current render state into an optimized stream of vector commands for the geometry shader (GS), vertex shader (VS), and pixel shader (PS) stages of the pipeline.
--   The high-performance just-in-time code generator that can take these commands and generate optimized SSE2, SSE4.1, x86, or x64 assembly code.
+-   The high-performance just-in-time code generator that can take these commands and generate optimized SSE2, SSE4.1, x86, x64, arm, and arm64 assembly code.

 WARP uses the thread pool and complex task management and dependency tracking that was introduced in Windows Vista to allow all parts of the rendering pipeline to be distributed efficiently across available CPU cores.